MuhdNaufalTaib/Union-Football-Academy-website/README.md

 2. Extract the files to your local host document root
 3. Make sure your web server has file permissions
 4. Make sure your installation is protected from unauthorized access
-5. You can start the quiz
+5. Ensure the all the folders are in the same directory

 ## Getting Started

 To explore the Union Football Academy website:

-1.

-## Configuration

-- Edit the admin.py file to customize the quiz questions and choices as well as add new users
+1. Go to the **html** folder
+2. Go to any of the html pages to start exploring the website

 ## Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 If you find a bug or want to add a new feature, please open an issue or submit a pull request.